InfeCtlll3/pythonmq/README.md

 ```shell
 [(1, 'message1'),(2, 'message3')]
 ```
-- Note that the order of the messages are rearranges.
+- Note that the order of the messages are rearranged.
 Now the message3 is now the 2nd message